jeremybmerrill/hdaps_indicator/README.md

 This software is based almost entirely off of [Michael Orlitzky's xfce4 hdaps indicator](http://michael.orlitzky.com/code/xfce4-hdaps.php/ xfce4-hdaps), and [Julien Lavergne's AWN HDAPS indicator](http://bazaar.launchpad.net/~awn-extras/awn-extras/trunk/files/head:/applets/maintained/thinkhdaps/ awn-extras/thinkhdaps) and [Ubuntu's sample Python Unity indicator](http://developer.ubuntu.com/resources/technologies/application-indicators/ Unity).

 Pull requests and questions are welcomed. :)

+N.B.
+You have to move the icons into /usr/share/icons/hicolor/scalable/devices and then regenerate the GTK icon cache before the icon shows up.
+See INSTALL for more info.